Modelling the Proliferation of Terrorism via Diffusion and Contagion: Computation and Implementation

 \subsection{Priors}

 The likelihood for the partitioned data are derived from \eqref{eq:Poisson2} and \eqref{eq:nb}, and the Bayesian model is completed by specifying prior distributions for the parameters.
-The parameters $\bm{\beta}$ and $\bm{\eta}$ are given penalised first-order random walk priors as defined in \cite{Lang:Brezger:2001} to encourage parsimony and discourage over-fitting.
+The parameters $\bm{\beta}$ and $\bm{\eta}$ are given penalised first-order random walk priors as defined in \cite{Lang:Brezger:2001} which encourages parsimony and discourages over-fitting by penalising the differences between parameter values, i.e. for a set of spline basis functions $\bm{X}$ if all the parameter values $\bm{\beta}$ are equal, then $\bm{X\beta}$ is a constant.
+This expresses the prior belief that the diffusion rate is constant over time and that there is no relationship between the number of fatalities and the contagiousness of an event.

 where $\bm{K}$ and $\bm{B}$ are first-order random walk penalty matrices, e.g.

 Vague proper gamma distributions are specified as conjugate hyper-priors for $\rho$ and $\gamma$ as suggested in \cite{Lang:Brezger:2001}.
 The remaining priors are